About The Book

 In the summer of 1992, Jason Salkey was cast in a role that would change his life forever.
 Sharpe’s Rifles, a Napoleonic war drama, was to be shot in the Crimean Peninsula.
 Little did the producers know that they would be sending Jason and the crew to film in a rapidly disintegrating Soviet Union.
 There they faced near-starvation and danger round every corner as they set about creating one of Britain’s most successful and critically acclaimed television programmes.

-Follow Jason and the cast of Sharpe through intense depravation, hardship and impending catastrophe until they become every bit of the jaded, battle-hardened soldiers we saw on screen.
-Tapping into his written diaries, photo journal and video log, Jason Salkey brings you an eye-opening, jaw-dropping insider’s account of one of the best-loved shows ever made.
+From Crimea with Love documents the mishaps, blunders, incompetence and downright corruption that made Sharpe’s Rifles go down in British television folklore for its unique tales of hardship.
+Follow the cast through intense depravation and constant catastrophe until they become every bit the jaded, battle-hardened soldiers we saw on screen.
+Tapping into his diaries, photo journals and video log, Jason brings you an eye-opening, jaw-dropping insider’s account of one of the best-loved shows ever made.

 Be a part of our community!
 334,112 people from 207 countries have pledged £11,980,334 to fund 646 projects - and counting!